gfaster/paren/README.md

 (supposed to be) fully consumed before it is overwritten.

 ### Performance
-I haven't had fully valid output for quite some time, but my best somewhat correct output was version 5.2 at 7.39 GiB/s and the best fully correct output was 5.1 at 7.37 GiB/s.
-Tests were run with SIZE=20 on my Debian 11 Thinkpad P1 Gen 3 with an i7-10750H.
+The current commit runs at 7.37GiB/s of valid output.
+I'm not sure the best way to improve further, but a performance annotation is in the [perf.txt](./perf.txt) file.
+Tests and benchmarks were run with SIZE=20 on my Debian 11 Thinkpad P1 Gen 3 with an i7-10750H.

 ### Known Bottlenecks
-I ran perf on it and it seems like the broadcast and shuffle instructions account for ~30% of the total runtime, but I'm not quite sure if there would be a better way.
+The whole main loop doesn't have any obvious bottlenecks.
+Notably, I/O and function calls are almost definitely not the bottleneck - according to `perf`,
+<3% of run time was spent on flushing and swapping the buffer.
+The remaining is
+split almost evenly between generating the next set and storing it in the buffer.